 Rock Point Advisors and Your Custodian/Broker

-As your investment advisor, Rock Point is your primary contact for most actions relating to your account.
+As your investment advisor, Rock Point Advisors is your primary contact for most actions relating to your account.
 In your brokerage account application, you instruct the broker/custodian to work with us in specific ways for your benefit.

 We generally use the term custodian rather than broker, because you hire them to hold (custody) the assets in your accounts.
 We work with them to execute trades and upon your request, we can help facilitate moving funds for you.
-The account is held in your name; you have the power to direct these and other actions directly with your custodian, although this would circumvent your relationship with Rock Point, and may cause confusion.
+The account is held in your name; you have the power to direct these and other actions directly with your custodian, although this would circumvent your relationship with Rock Point Advisors, and may cause confusion.

-It is your responsibility to choose a custodian from among those with whom Rock Point maintains a relationship.
-Rock Point chooses to work with a limited number of custodians because it allows us to build solid working relationships with these firms, which in turn, helps us serve you better.
+It is your responsibility to choose a custodian from among those with whom Rock Point Advisors maintains a relationship.
+Rock Point Advisors chooses to work with a limited number of custodians because it allows us to build solid working relationships with these firms, which in turn, helps us serve you better.
 In some instances, a strong relationship with the custodian has enabled us to handle urgent and/or complicated situations with superior service.

 Custodians generally charge a fee for each account transaction.
 The custodian provides documentation of the investment activities in your accounts, such as statements, trade confirmations, and end-of-year reports, including 1099’s.
 These may be provided in paper or in electronic form.
 Your adoption of electronic statements and confirmations may result in lower transaction fees.
 We can help you set this up.

 We prefer to provide confidential communication electronically through the “document vault” on our website – www.rockpointadvisors.com.
 We feel that this is more secure, more efficient and is respectful of our environment.
 We maintain important documents such as current and past reports online.
 Clients can log in to gain access, view and print these documents at any time.
 Please contact us if you require paper communications via regular US Mail.